 Getting help with accountancy, bookkeeping or tax advice relating to your self-employed business counts as a tax deductible expense.

 If the advice doesn't relate to your business, then you should mark this as expense as 'Personal'.

-The cost of banking services you use in your business are tax deductible.
+The cost of banking/ current account services you use in your business are tax deductible.

 This means you'll get a tax deduction against any fees you pay for your Coconut account.